yixuanxyz/yixuanxyz.github.io/_pages/cv.md

 __Campus Map Design and Analysis of the Rationality of the Dormitory Distribution__&emsp;&emsp;Jun 2022 – Jul 2022<br>
 *Practice of Geographic Information System Course Project*<br>
-● Set up indicators from various aspects of transportation such as subway stations, bust stops and school gates to assess the rationality of the dormitory distribution<br>
+● Set up indicators from various aspects of transportation such as subway stations, bus stops and school gates to assess the rationality of the dormitory distribution<br>
 ● Created a QGIS Python Plugin to calculate spatial accessibility of campus dormitories using PyQGIS and PyQt

 __WebGIS and Location-based Service Course Project__&emsp;&emsp;Mar 2022 – Jun 2022<br>